axibase/atsd-use-cases/research/us-visa/README.md

 These two visualizations show the top 20 countries issued the most `B-1` and `B-2` visas in 2005 and 2015, and the compound annual growth rate for these countries.
 Brazil and China experienced tremendous growth in the number of visas issued from 2005 to 2015, as well as the compound annual growth rate.

-What may have been missing in the tabular SQL query result set is the fact that the number of visas issued to Vietnamese citizens remained relatively small but the compound annual growth rate in this 10-years period was **30.2%**, less than only Brazil with 35.6%.
+What may have been missing in the tabular SQL query result set is the fact that the number of visas issued to Vietnamese citizens remained relatively small but the compound annual growth rate in this 10-years period is **30.2%**, less than only Brazil with 35.6%.

 ![Figure12](./images/Figure12.png)